 Mid-Century Modern furniture is characterized by its clean lines, gentle curves, and organic shapes.
-This style originated mid-20th century—hence its name— but thanks to its elegant simplicity and timeless aesthetic, Mid-Century Modern furniture is still highly popular in contemporary interior design.
+This style originated mid-20th century, hence its name but thanks to its elegant simplicity and timeless aesthetic, Mid-Century Modern MCM furniture is still highly popular in contemporary interior design.

 Mid-Century Modern, or MCM, is a design philosophy that emerged in the mid 20th century.
-It blends smooth designs with highly varied textures, materials, and colors.
+It blends efficient design with highly varied textures, materials, and colors.

 Notice how the smooth curves of the wooden lounge chair and dining table legs meld seemlessly with the black leather sofa, white plastic chairs, blue cushions and colorful rug.
 This type of diversity in material, color, and texture is a hallmark of mid-century design.

 In todays market, you may also see Mid-Century Modern furniture labelled MCM for short.
 Some of the characteristics that define this style are:

 While there is some debate over the exact year of origin, most can agree that this style dates back to the mid-1930s through to the mid-1960s.
 However, it wasnt until 1983 that the descriptor Mid-Century Modern became a household phrase.

 Art historian and writer, Cara Greenberg, coined the term with the title of her book, Mid-Century Modern: Furniture of the 1950s.
 Fast forward over 60 years, Mid-Century Modern is now widely recognized as a term and significant design movement by the general public, museums, and scholars.

 As for the style itself, MCM was highly influenced by Danish Modernism and the German style/school of design, Bauhaus.
 With the changes that World War II brought to Germany, America suddenly found itself with immigrants that were both trained and practiced in this style.
 This combined with the baby boom and the urgent need for housing with modern furniture birthed a new era of technological advances and exploration of new material in design.